Chief Executive Officer.

-In this regard the Department is the only shareholder of the Authority.
-The MEC for Economic Development, Tourism and Environmental Affairs appointed new members of the Board of Directors in February last year.
-Adv.
-Linda Makatini is the chairperson of the Governance Board of the Liquor Authority whilst the deputy chairperson is attorney Ms Silochini Pillay, the other members are Brigadier MV Kheswa, Ms. Stella Khumalo, Mr.Mfundo Thango, Prof Bonke Dumisa and Inkosi Mabhudu Tembe.
+In this regard, the Department is the only shareholder of the Authority.
+The MEC for Economic Development, Tourism and Environmental Affairs appointed new members of the Board of Directors as of 1 April 2017.
+Ms. Mbali Myeni is the chairperson of the Governance Board of the Liquor Authority and the deputy chairperson is Ms. Silochini Pillay.
+The other members are Brigadier MV Kheswa, Ms. Stella Khumalo, Mr.Mfundo Thango, Prof Bonke Dumisa and Inkosi Mabhudu Tembe.

-The staff complement of the Authority currently sits at 100, 81 permanent and 19 contract employees, 33 are deployed to run and manage the district offices, providing easy access to clients and stakeholders and the public seeking our advice and service.
-In each of the districts and in the Durban Metro there are three personnel - a local committee secretary- a social responsibility practitioner and a compliance inspector.
+The staff complement of the Authority currently sits at 100 permanent staff.
+Thirty-three staff members are deployed to run and manage the district offices, providing easy access to clients and stakeholders and the public seeking our advice and service.
+In each of the districts, and in the Durban Metro, there are three personnel - a local committee secretary, a social responsibility practitioner and a compliance inspector.

-The Entity conducts its work without fear or favour and it understands that whilst liquor revenue contributes generously to our national fiscus we are mindful that liquor abuse not only has a devastating effect on the individual, the family, the community but also on our national psyche.
-Therefore the Kwa-Zulu Natal Liquor Authority will strive in earnest to pursue its mandate, underpinned by espousing values of fairness, transparency, honesty and integrity.
-In doing so it will offer the people of Kwa-Zulu- Natal service excellence.
+The Entity conducts its work without fear or favour and it understands that whilst liquor revenue contributes generously to our national fiscus, we are mindful that liquor abuse not only has a devastating effect on the individual, the family, the community but also on our national psyche.
+Therefore, the Kwa-Zulu Liquor Authority will strive in earnest to pursue its mandate, underpinned by espousing values of fairness, transparency, honesty and integrity.
+In so doing, it will offer the people of Kwa-Zulu- Natal Natal (KwaZulu-Natal) service excellence.